 THIS BLOG IS ALSO AVAILABLE AS AN AUDIO CAST In our recently launched 5-year Strategic Plan, the California Institute for Regenerative Medicine (CIRM) profiled two researchers who have leveraged CIRM funding to translate basic biological discoveries into potential real-world solutions for devastating diseases.
 Dr. Joseph Wu is director of the Stanford Cardiovascular Institute and the recipient … Continue reading How two California researchers are advancing world class science to develop real life solutions

-How some brilliant research may have uncovered a potential therapy for Alzheimer’s
+How some brilliant research may have uncovered a potential Alzheimer’s therapy

 Lack of diversity impacts research into Alzheimer’s and dementia